sagunsh/bitcoin-notifier/readme.md

     $ python3 main.py

 You will see a notification on the top-right corner of your screen.
 It will appear for around 10 seconds and will be show pop every 1 minute.
 You can change the parameters.

+There is a good chance you will see some error related to dbus.
+Here is a [stackoverflow thread](https://stackoverflow.com/questions/13365697/install-python-dbus-in-virtualenv) that helped me get rid of that error.